Helene Schjerfbeck: Engagement and travels

-Teaching and sanatorium
+Hyvinkää years

 In the 1890s Schjerfbeck started teaching regularly in Finland at the Art Society drawing school, now the Academy of Fine Arts.
 Hilda Flodin was one of her students.
 However, in 1901 she became too ill to teach and in 1902 she resigned from her post.
-She moved to Hyvinkää, which was known for its sanatorium, all while taking care of her mother who lived with her (the mother died in 1923).
+On her doctor's advice she moved with her mother to Hyvinkää, whose dry climate was considered healthy, and where she would remain for the next two decades.
 While living in Hyvinkää, she continued to paint and exhibit.
-"Schjerfbeck’s sole contact with the art world was through magazines sent by friends."
-Since she did not have art, Schjerfbeck took up hobbies like reading and embroidery.
+Cut off from the Helsinki art world, her main contact with contemporary art came through magazines and books sent by friends.
+Schjerfbeck also took up hobbies such as reading and embroidery.

-During this time Schjerbeck produced still lifes and landscape paintings, as well as portraits, such as that of her mother, local school girls and women workers, and also self-portraits, and she became a modernist painter.
+During this time Schjerfbeck produced still lifes and landscape paintings, as well as portraits, such as that of her mother, local school girls and women workers, and also self-portraits, and she became a modernist painter.
 Her work has been compared to that of artists such as James McNeill Whistler and Edvard Munch, but from 1905 her paintings took on a character that was hers alone.
 She continued experimenting with various techniques such as using different types of underpainting.